Cheap Northern Ireland electricity

 • Switching to a different supplier?
 Contact the supplier you wish to switch to – you can call to switch or do it through its website.
 It'll sort out all the techy bits (and tell your current supplier you're leaving), then let you know when the switch is completed.

 You'll need your meter point reference number if you've a credit meter or your keypad premise number if you use prepay – both can be found on your latest bill.
-There's a 10 working day cooling-off period after you've started the switch, and after that you should be all switched over within a further 15 working days.
+There's a 10 working day cooling-off period after you've started the switch, and it can take between two and four weeks to switch over from when you apply.

 • Changing the way you pay?
 If you're on a credit meter and want to stick to your current tariff and simply change the way you pay – which can still result in significant savings – simply call your current supplier or do it through its website.